When Kids Bug Us for Money

 Here’s a few key goals that I am trying to accomplish with these boys.

-- I want him to have not only fun this summer but to find productive outlets for his energy.
+4. I want my son to have not only fun this summer but to find productive outlets for his energy.
 A busy child is much less likely to either fixate on video games or drive his parents crazy!

 ***Lawn mower safety is not to be taken lightly.
 If you choose to do this, be sure to teach kids the destructive nature of spinning blades, and the combustible danger of gasoline.